henrique-eguchi/challenges/README.md

 ### What areas of the app did you focus on?

-- Most of the time the app architecture, service, domain models and mapping (from API models)
+- Most of the time the app architecture, service and domain models

 ### What was the reason for your focus?
-What problems were you trying to solve?\
+What problems were you trying to solve?

 - Because it concentrates the business logic

 ### How long did you spend on this project?

+- The total time spent on the project is ~4 hours

 ### Did you make any trade-offs for this project?
 What would you have done differently with more time?